annoymousLink/PoisDetc-Code/README.md

 ```

-We can see this model is infected with label 0 Prob=0.8(>0.5) and other Prob for other label all <0.5, according to the results.
+We can see this model is infected with label 0 Prob=0.9(>0.5) and Prob for other label all <0.5.

-Also we test PoisDetc on model with multiple infected labels through adjusting model variable:
+Also we test PoisDetc on model which has multiple infected labels through adjusting model variable:

 ```bash
     model = setup.model_tf(restore='DM/model_multi',